Rocket-Money-OSRS/Level3Clues/README.md

 ## Credits

 - Inspired by community requests for skiller-friendly clue assistance.
-- Built using the RuneLite API.
+- Special Shoutout to Skill City <3

 ## License